 Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.

 Cholecystitis is the most common problem resulting from gallbladder stones.
-It occurs when a stone blocks the cystic duct, which carries bile from the gallbladder (Fig. 1: View of the Liver and Gallbladder).
+It occurs when a stone blocks the cystic duct, which carries bile from the gallbladder (see Figure: View of the Liver and Gallbladder).

 Cholecystitis is classified as acute or chronic.